GetSafariTours

 Crowd levelsBusierQuieter

 Road distances between Tanzania's Northern Circuit parks are long — the drive from Arusha to Serengeti alone takes 8-9 hours.
-A well-planned duration ensures you spend time on game drives, not just on the road.
+Planning the right number of days keeps you on game drives, not stuck on the road.

 DurationParksIdeal for